 Why do you need my details and how do you use them?

-The main reason we need your personal details is so that we are able to communicate with you and keep you informed about news relating to our music releases and artists.
+The main reason we need your personal details is so that we are able to communicate with you and keep you informed about news relating to the musician and artist GUITAR PK.

 What if I don’t want you to use my details anymore?